Probiotics Could Help Prevent Autism When Taken By Pregnant Mom, Groundbreaking New Research Suggests

 But blocking the molecule would be a more risky and complicated form of treatment.

-“I think the next big step would be to identify features of the microbiome in pregnant mothers that correlate with autism risk,” lead researcher John Lukens of the University of Virginia Department of Neuroscience said quoted by Science Daily.
+“I think the next big step would be to identify features of the microbiome in pregnant mothers that correlate with autism risk,” lead researcher John Lukens of the University of Virginia Department of Neuroscience said, as quoted by Science Daily.
 “I think the really important thing is to figure out what kind of things can be used to modulate the microbiome in the mother as effectively and safely as we can.”

 But Lukens cautioned moms who may experience gut inflammation during pregnancy not to panic.